 Aid officials report spike in Jordan deportations of Syrians

-In this June 3, 2016 file photo, a Syrian refugee holds on to her headscarf against the wind while she and her daughter stand outside their tent at an informal tented settlement near the Syrian border, on the outskirts of Mafraq, Jordan.
+In this Feb.
+5, 2017 file photo, refugees line up outside the U.N. refugee agency headquarters in Amman, Jordan.
 Aid officials say Jordan has sent hundreds of Syrian refugees back to Syria since the beginning of the year.'

 Discussions